Jung Club Evening Lectures

 All are Welcome

-- Evening lectures are held at the Essex Church, 112 Palace Gardens Terrace, London W8 4RT.
+- Thursday Evening lectures are held at the Essex Church, 112 Palace Gardens Terrace, London W8 4RT.
 7pm for 7.30pm.
-They are also accessible on Zoom.
-They are usually on Thursday but please check the Events Calendar.
+They are also accessible on Zoom, unless otherwise stated.

 - Cost: £20.
 There is no charge for Club Members.